TheMrAI/TheMrAI.github.io/content/programming/voxon/part_2/index.md

 Which means that it needs exactly six textures of the same width and height in the order for the cube's sides.
 In this case: +X, -X, +Y, -Y, +Z, -Z. That is a 2D array texture.
 This is not a 3D texture, even though we have a 3rd dimension.
 These are separate textures, that can be simply sampled by a vector directly, due to the built in hardware support.
+Also do not confuse it with the UV map of a cube, shown before.
+That is a method for wrapping a single texture onto a cube, while a "cubemap" is a way of texturing each individual face of the cube with a separate texture.

 Using the tool [panorama-to-cubemap](https://greggman.github.io/panorama-to-cubemap/) we could turn our **EXR** equirectangular skymap texture into a cubemap: